APB is a Global Speaker, Celebrity & Entertainment Agency

 Creating a Culture That Values Gen Z

 Twenty years ago, the world became obsessed with understanding millennials.
 Today, Gen Z (born 1997-present) is entering the workforce with equal mystery and even more misconceptions.
-How do you create a culture that welcomes what will be one-fifth of the US labor force by 2025?
+How do you create a culture that welcomes what will be one-fifth of the US labor force?
 Value them.
 Activist and PR Communicator of the Year David Hogg speaks truth to his elders about how to prepare for — and succeed — during the biggest generational shift to rock corporate America.
 "Young people coming into the workplace don’t want to be dismissed, they want to be heard," says Hogg.
 "Don’t dismiss what they have to say.
 Don’t think that they don’t know what they’re talking about."
 Urging leaders and managers to listen, learn and most of all, teach, Hogg outlines cultures and approaches that align with Gen Z’s values and vision.
 It’s knowledge that will help you to recruit and retain the best young candidates and create a thriving multi-generational culture.
 What’s more, says Hogg, by investing in the next generation of leaders, you’ll also shape the kind of future that we all want to have.

 Testimonials